 Though withdrawal from a course will sometimes be the best option, this action should only be taken after you have made a thorough examination of your circumstances and alternatives.
 If there are verifiable extenuating circumstances that justify late withdrawal (after the Course Withdrawal Period has ended), see your academic advisor.

 Withdrawing from All Classes

-Should you need to withdraw from all classes after the semester begins, you must report immediately to the Office of the Assistant to the Vice President of Student Affairs/Deputy Coordinator for Title IX (Administration Building (AD) 238, 765-285-1545) and complete an application for withdrawal.
+On-campus students who need to withdraw from all classes after the semester begins, must contact the Assistant Dean of Students (Administration Building (AD) 238, 765-285-1545) and complete an application for withdrawal.
 The procedure is not official unless it is completed in this office.
 Students are strongly encouraged to discuss their withdrawal intention with the staff in this office before removing any courses from their schedule.
 They will help you understand how your decision affects your grades, refunds, your financial aid awards or student loans, housing contracts, and your potential return.
 You must continue to attend classes until you have submitted a completed withdrawal form.

 If you withdraw from all courses, instructors will be notified.
 Each instructor will be asked to report the last day of attendance and a grade of "W" will be given for each course, provided you withdraw by the published deadline.
 Grades of "W" will appear on your transcript and will not affect your GPA.

 Online and Distance Education students who find it necessary to withdraw from all courses during a semester or term must complete an online application for withdrawal through Online and Distance Education.